ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/te.rst

     heuristic evaluation to evaluate the AI system's interface.
   - Rationale:
   - Reference:
+  - Monitored Metric (Yes/No):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

 - **User Satisfaction Survey**

   - Intended Use:
   - Rationale:
   - Reference:
+  - Monitored Metric (Yes/No):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

-Fairness, Equity, and Bias Management
+Fairness and Bias Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*(additional detail for the Responsible AI Principle of Fairness,
-Equity, and Bias Management can be found in the CHAI RAIG)*
+*(additional detail for the Responsible AI Principle of Fairness and Bias Management can be found in the CHAI RAIG)*

 **Method/Metric:**